SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ```
-MgdRawCardElement >> cornerRadius
+MGCardElement >> cornerRadius
-	^ 10
+	^ 12
 ```

 We would like to have a rounded rectangle so we use the `BlRoundedRectangleGeometry` class.
-However, we need to give the corner radius we just defined as a parameter of the `cornerRadius:` class message :
+However, we need to give the corner radius we just defined as a parameter of the `cornerRadius:` class message:

 ```
-MgdRawCardElement >> initialize
+MGCardElement >> initialize

 	super initialize.
 	self size: 80 @ 80.